There's No Place Like "Your" Home For Furry Pests

 To help prevent furry intruders from entering homes, Stark Exterminators recommends the following tips:

-- Do not leave pet food or water bowls out overnight; and
+- Do not leave pet food or water bowls out overnight.

-- Use a thick plastic or metal garbage can with a tight lid – and keep it sealed at all times.
+Use a thick plastic or metal garbage can with a tight lid – and always keep it sealed.